ESP ABS and Traction Conrol

 Electronic Stability Control Explained

 The system automatically kicks into action when the steering does not match the vehicle's direction.
-First, the control module monitors steering, wheel speed, and yaw rate sensors.
-Then, if an emergency like a sudden swerve, or an over or understeer occurs, it applies brake units and reduces engine speed until the driver regains control
+The control module monitors steering, wheel speed, and yaw rate sensors.
+When an emergency like a sudden swerve or an over or understeer occurs, it applies brake units.
+It reduces engine speed until the driver regains control.

 The TCS Traction Control System can be disabled for driving in mud, snow, or sand.
 A warning light stays illuminated until the driver pushes a switch or button, reactivating the system.
 Deactivating the traction control program disables skid control.